Castle hill Lighthouse, Newport, RI

 Bowens Wharf Newport, RI

-Board your yacht in Newport, Rhode Island.
+Board your charter yacht in Newport, RI.
 Before you set sail, there are several “must do” things in Newport, “the city by the sea.”
 The mansions are on the top of the list.
 These were merely summer cottages for the rich and famous following the Civil War.
 The Preservation Society of Newport maintains eight of the perhaps dozen that remain.
 One of the best ways to appreciate the sheer beauty of the mansions and their view of the ocean is by walking the Cliff Walk, a three-and-one-half-mile coastal path that hugs the coastline.
 Though it begins near First Beach (just off Memorial Boulevard) and ends on a side street off Bellevue Avenue, you can pick it up at several places along the walk, including Forty Steps, located at the end of Narragansett Ave.
 Beautiful at any time, early mornings are particularly magical, especially when the wild roses are in bloom.
 Other places to visit include the International Tennis Hall of Fame, the Museum of Yachting, the many galleries and “Antique Alley”, which is a cluster of antique shops grouped on Spring and Thames Street.
-Depart Newport for Martha’s Vineyard.
+Depart on your charter yacht from Newport for Block Island.

 Block Island Bluffs